-Though the assembly was convened by the Presidency of the Church, several of them were absent at the time that the vote took.
-The responsibility of presenting the book to the conference fell to Oliver Cowdery, a member of both the Presidency and the four man Publication Committee; and Assistant President of the Church at the moment that this took place.
-Sidney Rigdon, the other Presidency member and Committee member present, stood and explained the matter by which they intended to obtain the voice of the assembly, for or against said book.
-Voting on the book proceeded by quorums and groups, with the leader of each group bearing witness of the truth of the volume before his group voted to accept the book of Doctrine and Covenants for their faith.
+Though the assembly was convened by the Presidency of the Church, several of them were absent at the time of the vote.
+So the responsibility of presenting the book to the conference fell to Oliver Cowdery, a member of both the presidency and the four man publication committee and Assistant President of the Church at the moment that this took place.
+Sidney Rigdon, the other presidency member and committee member, stood and explained the matter by which they intended to obtain the voice of the assembly for or against said book.
+Voting on the book proceeded by quorums and groups with the leader of each group bearing witness of the truth of the volume before his group voted.
 And then they proceeded to vote.
-And they voted by quorum.
-And they voted by quorum from the least to the greatest.
-And then after all the quorums of the church had accepted the Doctrine and Covenants-the first 70-some pages of which were the Lectures on Faith-then the General Assembly voted, including everyone who was present.
+And they voted by quorums from the least to the greatest.
+Then after all the quorums of the church had accepted the Doctrine and Covenants, the first 70 some pages of which were The Lectures on Faith, the General Assembly voted, including everyone who was present.
 Children, women, everyone voted.
-And they all sustained this as the Doctrine of the Church.
+They all sustained this as the Doctrine of the Church.

-In 1921, the Lectures on Faith were dropped from the scriptures by a committee that was comprised of George F. Richards, Anthony W. Ivins, Melvin J. Ballard, James E. Talmage, John A. Widstoe, and Joseph Fielding Smith.
-That committee dropped the Lectures on Faith from the scriptures because, they said: "Certain lessons, entitled Lectures on Faith, which [was] bound with Doctrine and Covenants in some of its former issues, are not included in this edition.
-Those lessons were prepared for use in the School of Elders...but they were never presented nor accepted by the Church as other than theological lessons or lectures" (D&C, Introductory Explanation, 1921 Edition).
+In 1921 The Lectures on Faith were dropped from the scriptures by a committee comprised of George F. Richards, Anthony W. Ivins, Melvin J. Ballard, James E. Talmage, John A. Widstoe, and Joseph Fielding Smith.
+That committee dropped The Lectures on Faith from the scriptures because, "Certain lessons entitled The Lectures on Faith which were bound with Doctrine and Covenants in some of its former issues, are not included in this edition.
+Those lessons were prepared for use in the School of Elders.
+But they were never presented or accepted by the Church as other than theological lessons or lectures."

 That's a lie.
-And the Joseph Smith Papers, if you will read them today, tell you that that's not at all the truth.
-And part of what I hope to get to tonight, and if not tonight then in Logan, is the reasons why it is.
-Joseph Smith called this "doctrine-important doctrine."
+The Joseph Smith Papers, if you will read them today, tell you that statement is not at all the truth.
+Part of what I hope to get to tonight, and if not tonight then in Logan, are the reasons why.
+Joseph Smith called this "doctrine" - important doctrine.
 "Leading items of the religion."
-And that "he would answer to every principle that's advanced in the document."
-Now to his credit, Joseph Fielding Smith, who was on that, said (this was in 1966)-He said, "I suppose that the rising generation knows little about the Lectures...
-In my own judgment these Lectures are of great value and should be studied...
-I consider them to be of extreme value in the study of the gospel of Jesus Christ" ("The School of the Prophets," BYU Leadership Week, June 18, 1956).

-And in a talk given by Elder Bruce R. McConkie at Brigham Young University (the son-in-law to the one of the committee members, whose words I just read), in January the 4th of 1972 (that would have been before I was there), Elder McConkie said-
+And that he would answer to every principle that was advanced in the document.
+Now to his credit, Joseph Fielding Smith, who was on that committee said in 1966: "I suppose that the rising generation knows little about the Lectures.
+In my own judgment these Lectures are of great value and should be studied.
+I consider them to be of extreme value in the study of the gospel of Jesus Christ."
+And in a talk given by Elder Bruce R. McConkie at Brigham Young University, (the son-in-law to the one of the committee members, whose words I just read), in January 24, 1972, Brother McConkie said: "In my judgment it is the most comprehensive, intelligent, inspired utterance that now exists in the English language that exists in one place defining, interpreting, expounding, announcing, and testifying of what kind of being God is.
+It was written by the power of the Holy Ghost, by the Spirit of Inspiration.
+It is in effect, eternal scripture.
+It is true."